Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Abstract

 \section{Abstract}

 We design a suite of minimal algorithmic tasks that are a loose abstraction of \textit{open-ended} real-world tasks.
 This allows us to cleanly and controllably quantify the creative limits of the present-day language model.
 Much like real-world tasks that require a creative, far-sighted leap of thought, our tasks require an implicit, open-ended \textit{stochastic} {planning} step that either (a) discovers new connections in an abstract knowledge graph (like in wordplay, drawing analogies, or research) or (b) constructs new patterns (like in designing math problems or new proteins).
-In these tasks, we empirically and conceptually argue how next-token learning is myopic and memorizes excessively; comparatively, multi-token approaches, namely teacherless training and diffusion models, excel in producing diverse and original output.
-Secondly, in our tasks, we find that to elicit randomness from the Transformer without hurting coherence, it is better to inject noise right at the input layer (via a method we dub \textit{hash-conditioning}) rather than defer to temperature sampling from the output layer.
-Thus, our work offers a principled, minimal test-bed for analyzing open-ended creative skills, and offers new arguments for going beyond next-token learning and softmax-based sampling.
+In these tasks, we empirically and conceptually argue how next-token learning is myopic; multi-token approaches, namely teacherless training and diffusion models, comparatively excel in producing diverse and original output.
+Secondly, to elicit randomness without hurting coherence, we find that injecting noise at the input layer (dubbed \textit{seed-conditioning}) works surprisingly as well as (and in some conditions, better than) temperature sampling from the output layer.
+Thus, our work offers a principled, minimal test-bed for analyzing open-ended creative skills, and offers new arguments for going beyond next-token learning and temperature sampling.
 We make part of the code available under \url{https://github.com/chenwu98/algorithmic-creativity}